 Wondering what exactly is this Kanban we speak of?

 Kanban project management is a methodology in which actionable pieces are drafted so every aspect of a project’s workflow is easy to visualize, and so team members are assigned to individual tasks that are easy to keep track of.

-But Trello is specifically tailored for creating Kanban boards and offers key metrics associated with the Kanban method like flow efficiency, while not delving deeply into other project management methodologies that you may prefer.
+Trello users prefer this tool typically because it is specifically tailored for creating Kanban boards and offers key metrics associated with the Kanban method like flow efficiency.
+However, it does not delve deeply into other project management methodologies, like a Gantt chart view for example.

-If Kanban just doesn’t do it for you, and you’re wanting more variety of methodologies, (we don’t methodology-shame!) then perhaps you should consider options other than Trello.
+If you want access to more variety of methodologies, then perhaps you should consider project planning options other than Trello.